Vrana’s goal gives Capitals 3-2 victory over Ducks

-The Ducks say they discovered an energy and a unity they can build on.

-Travis Boyd and Evgeny Kuznetsov also scored for Washington, which won its sixth consecutive game and went 4-0 on its just-completed road trip, including three consecutive victories in California.
+Travis Boyd and Evgeny Kuznetsov also scored for Washington.
 Braden Holtby had 24 saves.

-”As soon as the puck dropped it was a physical battle out there and we knew it right away,” Boyd said. ”We just talked about finishing off this road trip the right way and how in Caps history we haven’t gone through California with three straight wins, so we wanted to finish it off the right way.”

 Ryan Getzlaf and Adam Henrique scored for Anaheim.
 Ryan Miller had 33 saves.

-The game came 2 1/2 weeks after the Capitals’ Garnet Hathaway was given a three-game suspension for spitting on the Ducks’ Erik Gudbranson after the players paired off late in Washington’s 5-2 home victory.
+The game comes 2+ weeks after the Capitals’ Garnet Hathaway was given a three-game suspension for spitting on the Ducks’ Erik Gudbranson after the players paired off late in Washington’s 5-2 home victory.

-Beforehand, the Ducks expressed a desire to move on from the incident, but it was clear it was not forgotten.

-Gudbranson and Hathaway squared off twice Friday, with the first confrontation in the second period stopped immediately by referees.
-It merely left unfinished business that was revisited.

 The second confrontation between Gudbranson and Hathaway came shortly after Vrana put the Capitals ahead for good, giving Washington its sixth consecutive victory and eighth in 10 games.

-The Ducks also were satisfied with a unifying brand of hockey that kept them close all night to the top team in the Eastern Conference.
-Head coach Dallas Eakins is confident his team can carry over the intensity into a game at Winnipeg on Sunday.

-”The carryover is that they felt good about most of the game and when you get that good feeling going, it usually snowballs,” Eakins said. ”The thing we want to guard against is, hey, we were up so high and ready to go that there comes a dip in the action, a little hangover from it.”
+The Capitals went 4-0 on a road trip that started in Detroit and included three stops in California.

-The game also included a fight between the Ducks’ Nicolas Deslauriers and the Capitals’ Radko Gudas that stemmed from Gudas’ hit in the first period that knocked Nick Ritchie from the game with what appeared to be a left knee injury.
+The game also included a fight between the Ducks’ Nicolas Deslauriers and the Capitals’ Radko Gudas that stemmed from Gudas’ hit in the first period that knocked Nick Ritchie from the game with a left leg injury.

-”It’s one of the good teams in the league and you want to be ready and you want to shut them down,” Deslauriers said. ”We’re not happy with the outcome for sure, but we have a lot of good things we can take out of this game.”

-While Deslauriers was not happy with the outcome, Eakins didn’t care for Radko’s hit.
-Asked about Ritchie’s status moving forward, Eakins said ”it does not look very good.”

 Just 45 seconds into the third period the Ducks tied the score 2-2 on a goal from Henrique off an assist from Getzlaf.